patrick-blom/firefly_luciferin_wiki/Compatible-Hardware.md

 [**Glow Worm Luciferin**](https://github.com/sblantipodi/glow_worm_luciferin) is a firmware designed for **ESP8266 microcontrollers**.
 `ESP8266` is the preferred microcontroller and have its own ready to use firmware, it's cheap, it's extremely stable, it have a built in WiFi.
 If you want to use another microcontroller you can build your own firmware.
-Wemos and Lolin D1 Mini microcontrollers are premium one.
+Wemos and Lolin D1 Mini microcontrollers are premium ones.

 ## Lolin D1 Mini ESP8266
 |  ESP                 |  Board                         |